openebs-archive/openebs-docs/docs/casengines.md

 - Dynamic Provisioning of Persistent Volumes
 - Strong Data Consistency

-Notes:
-- <sup>*</sup> In case of Jiva data engine, the data is saved in sparse files within a mounted hostpath.
-This impacts the following:
-  - Disk level pooling or RAID has to be taken care by the Administrator by using LVM or md-raid and then mount the resulting volume for use by Jiva engine.
-  - As the capacity of the volume increases - the rebuild times of the volumes will increase.
-This can result in volumes becoming inaccessible if more than one node in the cluster fails at the same time.

 OpenEBS data engines can be classified into two categories.

 ### Local Engines